Rojikku/Rip-Script/README.md

 2. Extract the files, and rename the folders to `ffmpeg` and `python` respectively, then move them to the `/config/Scripts/bin` folder.

+3. (Optionally) Make a sync.sh script in the git directory, which is in .gitignore, to rsync the Rip.py script into `/config/Scripts`.

+4. Run your sync.sh script from above, or copy the Rip.py script over to `/config/Scripts/Rip.py`.

-3. In Sonarr, Settings > Connect > Custom Scripts and add the script (Likely `/config/Scripts/Rip.py`).
+5. In Sonarr, Settings > Connect > Custom Scripts and add the script (Likely `/config/Scripts/Rip.py`).

-4. Set On Import and On Rename, the rest can be off.
+6. Set On Import and On Rename, the rest can be off.

 If you do anything different, modify the script accordingly.
 It's mostly setup to be easy enough to modify.